percona/psmysql-docs/docs/security/using-keyring-plugin.md

-# Using the keyring component or keyring plugin
+# Use the keyring component or keyring plugin

 The `keyring_vault` plugin can store the encryption keys inside the [HashiCorp Vault](https://www.hashicorp.com/products/vault/data-protection).